jonasek369/stack-language/README.md

 - store [var_name]: stores number into heap [a] -> [] (a is now in heap)
 - load [var_name]: loads number into stack from heap [] -> [a] (value taken from heap)
 - loadf [var_name]: loads number into stack from heap and frees the memory.
 So [var_name] doesn't exist now [] -> [a]
-- jmp: jumps to label (also can jump to a number, but it is token count, not line count).
+- jmp: jumps to label (also can jump to a number, but it is token count, not line count) or ret then it must be called by call.
 Doesn't change stack, just instructionPointer
-- jnz: pops value from stack; if it's not 0, jumps to label (or number, same as jmp).
-Same as jmp
+- jnz: pops value from stack; if it's not 0, jumps to label (or number, same as jmp) or to ret then it must be called by call.
 - inc: pop value, add 1, and push back n+1 [a] -> [a+1]
 - dec: pop value, subtract 1, and push back n-1 [a] -> [a-1]
 - switch: switches the top value and the value under it [a, b] -> [b, a]